pieman3000/docker-documentation/images/docker-wikijs.md

 Here are some example snippets to help you get started creating a container from this image.

+This container has an SQLite database built in, or other database backends can be used with the environment variables at the [Wiki.js Docs](https://docs.requarks.io/install/docker).

 ### docker-compose ([recommended](https://docs.linuxserver.io/general/docker-compose))

 Compatible with docker-compose v2 schemas.